 The first hard disk drive to see the light of day was the IBM Model 350 Disk File that came with the IBM 305 RAMAC computer in 1956.
 It had 50 24-inch discs with a total storage capacity of 5 million alphanumeric characters, which totals to about 5 MB.
 Fun fact: the IBM 305 RAMAC computer weighed over a ton!

-Check out the first part of our video on history of memory and storage here.
+Check out our video on the history of memory and storage - here.

 1963: Cassette tape

 The first compact audio cassette was introduced by Philips.
 They originally intended to use it for dictation machines, but it unexpectedly became popular for distributing music.
 The invention of Sony's Walkman in 1979 helped popularize it even further.